 04 of 05

-If your bird is going through a hormonal period, you may notice some awkward new ways in which the bird carries him or herself, or odd physical displays when the bird is interacting with you.
-These can include eye pinning, regurgitation, and displays such as wing flapping or tail fanning.
-For example, male Indian Ringneck Parakeets are known to perform a cute "bowing" display during mating season when they are attempting to woo a potential mate.
-Don't be surprised if your bird attempts to "win you over" with displays such as this--to your bird, you are a flock-mate and an equal.
+If your bird is going through a hormonal period, you may notice some awkward new ways in which the bird carries itself or odd physical displays when the bird is interacting with you.
+These can include eye pinning, regurgitation, and displays, such as wing flapping or tail fanning.
+For example, male Indian ringneck parakeets are known to perform a cute "bowing" display during mating season when they are attempting to woo a potential mate.
+Don't be surprised if your bird attempts to "win you over" with displays such as this.
+To your bird, you are a flock-mate and an equal.
 This redirection of sexual behavior towards a human shouldn't be promoted; it can lead to sexual frustration.
 When you bird displays these behaviors, place it back in its cage or on a perch away from you to let you bird calm down.
 As with all hormonal behaviors, this too will pass in time.Continue to 5 of 5 below.

 05 of 05

 Some bird owners have noticed that their birds over-preen themselves and even engage in feather-plucking during mating season.
 While this is a nesting behavior and considered normal, owners need to realize that feather plucking can become a serious habit in birds, and can even be a potential symptom of serious illness.
 To be on the safe side, it is best to have your bird checked out by an avian veterinarian if you begin to notice any abnormal plucking behavior.